 Name Description Application name Installer name (visible to target) Phone Number Target's phone number, including international area code.
 URL Connection to an Anonymizer where the installer was saved.
-If the package was installed on another website, specify the URL.
-Service Type Type of service requested: Loading: the target phone is automatically redirected to the resource indicated in the URL.
+If the package was saved on another website, specify the URL.

+Name Description Service Type Loading: the target phone is automatically redirected to the resource indicated in the URL.
 Depending on the phone security settings, the application can be automatically installed or a message can be displayed to the user, asking how to proceed.
 Indication: a message will be displayed asking the user how to proceed.
-SMS: sends the link preceded by the specified text Text (for Indication and SMS only) Test for the target user.
+SMS: sends the link preceded by the specified text Require administrative privileges (Android only) If automatic acquisition fails, this option enables the user request to manually obtain root privileges from the device.
+WARNING: the request is displayed on the target device.
+Text (for Indication and SMS only) Test for the target user.
 Name (BlackBerry only) Application data used to "hide" the agent.
 Description Vendor Version Certificate bound to phone IMEI (Symbian only) Device certificate.
 S60 Edition (Symbian only) Operating system version.